 Nothing would stop you in your tracks like heading down to dinner in a pair of shorts and then realizing everyone else is dressed up!
 Fortunately, you’ll get plenty of notice when it is formal night.

-The most obvious spot will be with your daily cruise planner delivered to your cabin each day.
+The most obvious spot will be with your daily cruise planner delivered to your cabin each day or through the cruise line’s app.
 There will be some mention of the dinner attire.
 It may be referred to as “formal” or “cruise elegant” or some other name.
 They all mean the same thing: Time to get dressed up!

 As well, there are almost always announcements from the cruise director throughout the day sharing what is going on during the day and evening.
 They will usually mention it when it is formal night, so keep an ear out for announcements.